gmautner/cloudstack-tf-ansible-swarm/README.md

 - `deploy.yml`: Triggered on push to `main`.
 Deploys the infrastructure and stacks.
 - `destroy.yml`: Triggered manually.
 Destroys the infrastructure.

-To use them, you need to add the following secrets to your GitHub repository settings:
+To use the CI/CD pipelines, you need to add your credentials and application secrets to your GitHub repository settings under **Settings > Secrets and variables > Actions**.

+The `deploy.yml` workflow is generic.
+It passes all repository secrets from GitHub to Ansible, which then uses your `ansible/secrets/secrets.yaml` file to find the required values.
+For each `env_var` in `secrets.yaml`, you must create a corresponding secret in your GitHub repository.

+**Required GitHub Secrets:**

 - `CLOUDSTACK_API_URL`
 - `CLOUDSTACK_API_KEY`
 - `CLOUDSTACK_SECRET_KEY`
-- `SSH_PRIVATE_KEY`: The private key for SSH access to the nodes.
+- `SSH_PRIVATE_KEY`
+- Any application secrets defined in `ansible/secrets/secrets.yaml` (e.g., `MYSQL_ROOT_PASSWORD`, `WORDPRESS_DB_PASSWORD`).
 - `DOCKER_REGISTRY_URL` (optional)
 - `DOCKER_REGISTRY_USERNAME` (optional)
 - `DOCKER_REGISTRY_PASSWORD` (optional)